twils0/finance-sls-lambda-node-stripe/README.md

 finance-sls-lambda-node-stripe is a collection of AWS Lambda functions, running Node and managed by Serverless, that handle API calls from a client and then interact with Stripe's Node API library.

-Each Lambda function handles an API call from a different HTTP method from AWS API Gateway.
-API Gateway authenticates using AWS Cognito, checking the idToken provided by the client.
-Each function, except for the POST method, authenticates with AWS Cognito a second time, verifying the accessToken provided by the client, which is updated much more frequently than idToken.
+Each Lambda function handles API calls from AWS API Gateway.
+API Gateway authenticates certain functions using AWS Cognito, verifying the 'id' token provided by the client.
+These functions are then authenticated with AWS Cognito a second time, verifying the 'access' token provided by the client, which is updated much more frequently than the 'id' token.

 - /customers

-  - POST: signs up a new user;
+  - DELETE: (authenticated) deletes the user's Stripe information;

-  - GET: retreives the user's Stripe information;
+  - GET: (authenticated) retreives the user's Stripe information (name on credit card, promo code, and a boolean to indicate if the promo code is valid);

-  - PUT: updates the user's Stripe information;
+  - POST: adds a new customer to Stripe, creates a new subscription for that customer, and applies a promo code to that subscription, if provided;

-  - DELETE: deletes the user's Stripe information;
+  - PUT: (authenticated) updates the user's Stripe information (name on card, email, credit card, promo code, etc.);